4 Pitfalls I Hit Upgrading pnpm v10 to v11 — A Summary of Fixes for Docker and CI Environments

 2. The location of configuration files has changed

 pnpm-specific settings written in .npmrc (such as hoist-pattern, node-linker, save-exact, etc.) are not read in v11.
-You need to migrate them to pnpm-workspace.yaml.
+They need to be migrated to pnpm-workspace.yaml.

 | Setting type | v10 | v11 |